jasmine-blush/popup_dictionary/README.md

 > When first using MangaOCR, three model files totalling around ~440MB are downloaded under ``~/.local/share/popup_dictionary/`` (Linux) or ``%APPDATA%\popup_dictionary\`` (Windows).
 This may take a few minutes depending on your internet connection and device specifications.
 There is currently no way to see the download progress, please wait a few minutes for the download to finish before the application window opens.

 The MangaOCR engine requires no manual installation.
 - **Pros:** MangaOCR is great at recognizing very short pieces of text (i.e. one sentence or less).
 It can handle stylized fonts, colors, etc. It can parse extremely tiny font sizes a little better than Tesseract.
+It is also better at parsing Japanese text with furigana.
 - **Cons:** MangaOCR takes up around ~400MB of RAM and is slower than Tesseract.
 It has a maximum image size of 224x224, so images/screenshots bigger than this get squished which reduces accuracy.

 ### Modes (Advanced Users)
 The program must be launched in exactly one of **six different modes**.
-When no mode is specified, the program defaults to ``watch`` mode with a tray icon.
+When no mode is specified, the program defaults to ``watch`` mode with ``--tray`` and ``--keep-open``.
 These modes determine how the popup dictionary receives the input text you would like to look up.
 You can choose a mode using one of the following arguments:
 - ``--text`` or ``-t``: Put some text after this argument (don't forget quotation marks if your text includes spaces) to pass it directly to the program.
-  - Example: ``popup_dictionary --text "太陽が属している銀河系では"``
+  - Example: ``popup_dictionary --text "予約より一日早く発ちます。"``
 - ``--primary`` or ``-p``: In this mode, any text that is currently in the **primary selection** is taken and passed to the program.
 This is **Linux-only** and may or may not work on Wayland depending on your compositor.
 The primary selection usually contains any text you have **currently highlighted** (e.g. with your mouse).
 - ``--secondary`` or ``-s``: In this mode, any text that is currently in the **secondary selection** is taken and passed to the program.
 This is **X11-only** and is rarely implemented/used.
 - ``--clipboard`` or ``-b``: In this mode, any text that is currently in your **main clipboard** is taken and passed to the program.
 This uses what you would usually call the "clipboard" on any OS.
 - ``--ocr`` or ``-o``: In this mode, an OCR engine (``tesseract`` by default) is used to parse text from an input image.
 You can either specify the **path to an image file** after this argument, or you can pipe in **raw image data** from ``stdin``.
   - Example: ``popup_dictionary --ocr ~/Pictures/japanese_text.png`` or ``hyprshot -m region -r -- | popup_dictionary --ocr``
 - ``--watch`` or ``-w``: In this mode, the program stays running in the background and waits for any **valid text** or **raw image data** to enter the **main clipboard**.
 When either of those is detected, the popup dictionary window opens using either the text as input or running OCR mode on the image.
-If the popup dictionary window is then closed again, the program stays running in the background and waiting for new valid clipboard content.
+The program stays running in the background even when the window is closed and waits for new valid clipboard content.
 Specifying the option ``--tray`` can be useful in this mode, as this allows you to easily end the background process via the tray icon.
+If the option ``--keep-open`` is specified, the watcher will update the input text even while the window is still open.

 ## Installation
 ### Linux